Hopac/Hopac/README.md

 somewhat in conflict with the goals of Hopac (minimize overheads and maximize parallel performance) and it is unlikely that such support would be added to Hopac.
 If preservation of synchronization contexts is necessary, you should stick to tasks and/or async.
-Some form of support for cancellation might be added in the future.)
+Some specific form of support for cancellation might be added in the future, but it can already be expressed by using [selective communication](Docs/Programming.md#programming-with-alternatives) provided by Hopac.)

 Finally, where Hopac goes much further is in providing support for message passing primitives and the construction of first-class synchronous abstractions